cswasif/ZKS-Tunnel-VPN/ZKS_Protocol_Paper.md

 | **Exit** | Terminates tunnel, routes to Internet |
 | **Swarm** | Full participant, may act as any role |

-In Swarm Mode, all participants have `Swarm` role and dynamically take on `Exit` or `Relay` responsibilities based on routing decisions.
+In Swarm Mode (the default configuration), all participants are **Client + Relay + Exit** nodes.
+This "True Swarm" topology ensures maximum decentralization and plausible deniability, as every node contributes bandwidth and exit capacity to the network.
+Users can opt-out of specific roles (e.g., `--no-exit`) if desired.

 ---